turingschool/gear-up/introversion.markdown

 Make sure to assign someone in your group the role of timekeeper, facilitator, and listening monitor to remind everyone to practice active listening.
 Take collective responsibility for all members having a chance to share their perspectives and learn from others.

 Spend the first 10 minutes having each person share ONE response or reflection from questions 1-3.
-Take the last 10 minutesdiscussing question 4 and determine 1-2 key changes that we could make within our cohorts or organization.
+Take the last 10 minutes discussing question 4 and determine 1-2 key changes that we could make within our cohorts or organization.

 ## Survey (5 min)
 Please complete this [survey](https://goo.gl/forms/EfRGH5uRSnvaGh6O2).